Chronicity and the Lateral Ankle Sprain

 APPROACH TO EXAMINATION & HISTORY

-Joint examination must achieve three goals.
-Evaluate the range of movement, identify any limitations of movement and symptoms – R.D.Q.M
+The joint examination must achieve three goals.
+Evaluate the range of movement identify any limitations of movement and symptoms – R.D.Q.M

 - Range & direction (refer to the links above ‘Three joints make up the ankle’)